brunorey/cgorillas/README.md

  - Draw the sun (with faces and reactions, like the original)
  - Two-player or single-player (and a rudimentary AI for single player)
  - CODE CLEANUP
+ - Add tests
  - Maybe move to C++? (instead of plain C)
- - Better support for compilation and packaging
+ - Better support for compilation (libgraph dependency, mostly)
+ - Makefile autogeneration (automake, makefile...)
+ - Packaging (build .deb)